 I came to learn about and love Easter Bread while I was living in Italy.
 It’s traditionally made for Italian and Greek Easter celebrations, though others have adopted the tradition as well.
 It can be made into one large loaf (obviously you’ll need to adjust the cooking time for larger loaves) or several smaller loaves.
 I’ve seen it braided or twisted, and made with or without eggs.
 I liked the smaller ones even though it’s a little more work.

-This Ester bread is a soft and chewy yeast bread with a hint of sweetness and citrus.
+This Easter bread is a soft and chewy yeast bread with a hint of sweetness and citrus.
 I used orange zest but lemon zest would be delicious as well.

 To save time, you can dye the eggs in advance of baking the bread.
 We are NOT using hard boiled eggs.
 The eggs will cook in the oven while the bread bakes.
 You’ll want to be extra careful dying them because will be raw.
 You know what happens if a raw egg cracks.
 That’s messy and who needs extra mess.